Delunado/Delunado/README.md

 - [Star Wars - Force Demo](https://github.com/Delunado/Star-Wars-Force-Demo): A demo of some "Star Wars"-like powers.
 You can use telekinesis to move and push objects!
 Using Unity.

 - [MinecraftIGV](https://github.com/Delunado/MinecraftIGV): A Minecraft-inspired project using C++ & OpenGL.
 You can move around, create and destroy blocks...
 It was a very interesting degree task!

-### Game Jams
-These are games from Game Jams I've participated, alone or in a team.

-- [Keeping IT alive](https://github.com/Delunado/Keeping-IT-Alive-LudumDare46): Keeping IT alive is a *creepy procedural scroller* where you play as Jose María, a common guy.
-He is alone, walking on a rainy day.
-Then, a surprise in the sewers changes his life for the next 7 days.
-Using Unity.
-I was the main programmer and game designer.

-- [Three Once](https://github.com/Delunado/ThreeOnce-JamGame): Three Once is a *puzzled platformer* where you play as a broken robot.
-This scrappy robot has to reach the door on each level, and for this purpose he can do three things, besides moving: jumping, shooting and dashing.
-But, as he is broken, he can only do each one only once!
-Using Unity.
-I did everything on this Jam: design, code, art and music.

-- [Godsus](https://github.com/Delunado/Godsus): Godsus is a *local-multiplayer fighting* game, where the players play as the spirit of two ancients God, Soleo and Lunea, who have faced each other for millennia.
-Each player can posses the powerful little creatures that populate the world, and use their powers against its enemy.
-Each creature is unique and have its own combination of powers!
-I was the main programmer and game designer.

 ### Applications
 These are some finished applications I've programmed.